Coronavirus outbreak grows in northern Italy, 16 cases reported in one day

 The pregnant wife of the initial patient and one of his friends were infected, along with three others admitted to hospital overnight suffering from pneumonia-like symptoms.

-Two people also tested positive in preliminary analyses in Veneto, but doctors had not yet confirmed the infection.
+Two people, aged 77 and 78, also tested positive in preliminary analyses in Veneto, but doctors had not yet confirmed the infection.

+Luca Zaio, the regional governor of Veneto, said it was unclear how the two individuals in his region might have caught the disease.
+“There was certainly no contact with the people infected in Lodi,” he said.

 After the first confirmed cases late in January, Italy suspended all direct flights to and from China, provoking the ire of the Beijing government.